Hi, it’s Tani from the Kamiuma store.

-We’ve got a completely brand new model from Rivendell, and it’s called “Charlie H. Gallop”.
+We’ve got a completely brand new model from Rivendell, and it’s called the “Charlie H. Gallop”.

 Available in “Dark Gold” and,